 On 20 March 2020, the New Zealand Government (Te Kawanatanga o Aotearoa) implemented a ban on all non-New Zealand citizens or residents entering the country.
 This trend is expected to significantly reduce international tourism.
 Additionally, on 25 March 2020, the government implemented Alert Level 4 restrictions on non-essential activities.
 These restrictions had a severely negative effect on the Scenic and Sightseeing Transport industry.
-Restrictions were reduced to Alert Level 1 from 10 June, allowing industry operators to reopen without any major restrictions However, the closure of New Zealand's borders and deteriorating domestic economic conditions are expected to limit demand from international and domestic tourists.
+Restrictions were reduced to Alert Level 1 from 10 June, allowing industry operators to reopen without any major restrictions.
+However, Alert Level 3 restrictions were reimposed on Auckland from 12 August, with the rest of the country moving to Alert Level 2 restrictions.
+These restrictions are expected to slightly reduce business activity and demand for subdivision services.
+A return to Alert Level 4 restrictions would significantly affect subdivision revenue.
+Auckland moved to Alert Level 2.5 from the end of August, supporting business activity and contributing to increased demand for industry services.
+The closure of New Zealand's borders and deteriorating domestic economic conditions are expected to limit demand from international and domestic tourists.
 Additionally, declines in the world prices of natural gas and crude oil are expected to reduce revenue for the Pipeline Transport industry.